On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Introduction

 Next, we construct local functions around vertices respecting the value of the given good function at each vertex.
 Last we construct a local function having no singular points around each connected component of the complementary set of the disjoint union of small neighborhoods of vertices.

-In this paper, we show the following result.
+In the present paper, we show the following result.
 Several undefined terminologies and notation will be explained in the next section.

-\begin{Thm} Let $G$ be a finite and connected graph $G$ which has at least one edge and has a good function $g:G \rightarrow \mathbb{R}$ and suppose that a non-negative integer is assigned to each edge.
-Then there exist a $3$-dimensional closed, connected and orientable manifold $M$ and a smooth function $f$ on $M$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ of $f$ is isomorphic to $G${\rm :} we can take an isomorphism $\phi:W_f \rightarrow G$. \item If we consider the natural quotient map $q_f:M \rightarrow W_f$ and for each point $\phi(p) \in G$ {\rm (}$p \in W_f${\rm )} that is not a vertex and that is in an edge an integer $q \geq 0$ is assigned to, then the preimage ${q_f}^{-1}(p)$ is a closed and orientable surface of genus $q \geq 0$. \item For a point $p \in M$ mapped by the quotient map to a vertex $q_f(p) \in W_f$, $f(p)=g \circ \phi(q_f(p))$. \item At each singular point, the function is represented as a Morse function, a composition of a submersion with a Morse function, or a composition of two fold maps.
-Furthermore, if the two fold maps just before are a fold map into the plane and a Morse function, then for the former map, the restriction to its singular set is an embedding, except on a finite subset of the singular set.
-Moreover, for these two fold maps, the latter map is a height function of a line or an open ball of dimension $2$. \end{enumerate} \end{Thm}
+\begin{Thm} Let $G$ be a finite and connected graph $G$ which has at least one edge and has a good function $g:G \rightarrow \mathbb{R}$.
+Suppose that a non-negative integer is assigned to each edge.
+Then there exist a $3$-dimensional closed, connected and orientable manifold $M$ and a smooth function $f$ on $M$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ of $f$ is isomorphic to $G${\rm :} we can take an isomorphism $\phi:W_f \rightarrow G$. \item If we consider the natural quotient map $q_f:M \rightarrow W_f$ and for each point $\phi(p) \in G$ {\rm (}$p \in W_f${\rm )} that is not a vertex and that is in an edge an integer $q \geq 0$ is assigned to, then the preimage ${q_f}^{-1}(p)$ is a closed and orientable surface of genus $q \geq 0$. \item For a point $p \in M$ mapped by the quotient map to a vertex $q_f(p) \in W_f$, $f(p)=g \circ \phi(q_f(p))$. \item At each singular point, the function is represented as a Morse function, a composition of a submersion with a Morse function, or a composition of a fold map with a Morse function.
+Moreover, for the latter two cases, the Morse functions are height functions of a line or an open ball of dimension $2$. \item Furthermore, we can construct $f$ so that the restriction to the preimage of the interior of a small regular neighborhood of vertex of degree $1$ of $W_f$ {\rm (}for the map $q_f${\rm )} is represented as a composition of a fold map with a height function of an open ball of dimension $2$.
+Furthermore, the fold map is constructed as a map {\rm (}as presented in FIGURE \ref{fig:5}{\rm)} satisfying the following three. \begin{enumerate} \item Each connected component of the preimage of each point in the target is a circle, a bouquet of two circles, or a $1$-dimensional polyhedron obtained in the following way. \begin{enumerate} \item Choose a suitable integer $l>2$ and take $l$ copies of a circle. \item For two of the copies, choose exactly one point for each copy, denoted by $p_1$ and $p_{2l-2}$. \item For the remaining $l-2$ copies, choose exactly $2$ distinct points for each copy and for the $j$-th copy, denoted by $p_{2j}$ and $p_{2j+1}$. \item Identify $p_{2j-1}$ and $p_{2j}$ for each $1 \leq j \leq l-1$. \end{enumerate}

+\item For the singular set of the fold map, remove finitely many singular points and consider the restriction there.
+This is an embedding. \item The finitely many singular points removed before are in a same preimage. \end{enumerate} \end{enumerate} \end{Thm}